BEST Beef Tenderloin Recipe

 To store: Store any remaining tenderloin in an airtight food container in the refrigerator for up to 3 days.

-To reheat: Preheat oven to 350º F. Place slices on a rimmed baking sheet covered with foil.
-Bake until each filet is reheated to 145º F.
+To reheat: Preheat the oven to 350°F. Place the slices on a rimmed baking sheet covered with foil.
+Bake until each filet reaches 145º F.

 Looking for more celebratory main dish recipes?
 I think you’ll also love my Prime Rib Recipe, Roast Turkey, and Baked Ham.